cshukla/Local-Repeats/README.md

 This repo contains code I have written to analyze hundreds of local repeats found in the human genome.
 Primarily, I am interested in understanding the role of local repeats in human lncRNAs.

-This README file will be updated later to include a highlight of the main results and a list of future things to do.

 **Summary of the main findings so far (Updated - 6/24/15):**

 * In both the mouse and human genome, local repeats are significantly enriched in lncRNAs compared to mRNAs.